 But as classes started it got harder, not easier, to make sense of that line.
 The experience of the first months of law school is an experience of narrowing.
 First vaguely and then with some force—usually after you end up feeling dumb for saying something that seemed like common sense—you start to feel certain limits taking shape around you.
 Some ways of thinking and talking about the cases and rules are permissible, acceptable, even commendable; others are palpably out of bounds.
 No one will look sideways at the student who analyzes a contracts or property case in terms of “efficiency,” or with reference to “externalities” or other “market failures.”
 We are taught, for example, that power differentials are not really relevant in assessing the validity of a contract.
 Tort law should not concern itself with distributional consequences since the market will distribute harm “efficiently” regardless.
 Economic justice, we’re told, is best addressed through the tax code.
 (Only to learn in upper level courses that it doesn’t happen there either!)
-The facts of cases in all classes come to you stripped of the history and the social realities—the lived experiences of race, class, geography—that produced them.
+The facts of cases in all classes come to you stripped of the history and the social realities—the lived experiences of race, class, gender, geography—that produced them.

 It can be a dizzying process of personal and moral decontextualization, as the conversation gradually hems in what everybody seemed to think was important on the first day—power and justice—by invoking, explicitly or otherwise, a set of assumptions about the relationships between law and markets, markets and politics, race and “the economy,” corrective justice and distributive justice.
 You’ll almost certainly learn to talk as if these assumptions were your own.
 The very structure of the curriculum—and the doctrine itself—will seem to exclude discussions of power and to require that you learn not just the law, but particular ways of thinking about it.
 One of these is “law and economics.”
 People might talk about it derisively, but it will be pervasive, and its apparently rigorous logic will seem hard to refute.